aboldguess/Quilter/README.md

 - Slider to set the current payday (1–9)
 - Draw shapes on a 5×5 grid and assign buttons, cost, and time penalty
 - Choose a color for each piece
-- Calculates current value, value per time penalty, and value per time penalty per area
+- Calculates gross score, net score, net score per time penalty, and net score per time penalty per area
 - Persistent piece library with edit and delete options
 - Purchased tiles move to a separate page and reappear after starting a new game
-- Purchased page displays purchase-time value and efficiency metrics with a mobile-friendly column selector
+- Purchased page displays purchase-time gross/net scores and efficiency metrics with a mobile-friendly column selector
 - Sortable table to order pieces by any stat
 - Server uses Express with Helmet and Pino for security and logging
 - Configurable host/port and production mode